 - Set your stance.
 Stand tall with your feet hip-width apart, chest up, core braced, shoulders relaxed and down.
 Bring both hands to chest height, palms facing forward, fingers pointing up, elbows tucked.
 This is your home position.

 - Step wide to one side.
 Step your right foot out to the right, landing softly on the ball of the foot and rolling through the heel.
 Bring your left foot in to meet it.
-Stay tall — no leaning over the step.
+Stay tall and avoid leaning over the step.

 - Push both palms forward.
 In the same beat the feet come together, push both palms straight forward from your chest until your arms are almost fully extended.
 Move slow and deliberate, like you're pushing through water.
 Feel the tension in your chest and shoulders.
 Pull the hands back to the chest with the same slow control.

 - Step wide to the other side.
 Step your left foot out to the left, meet feet, push both palms forward again.
 Alternate directions each step.
-Keep the push continuous — the hands should almost never stop moving.
+Keep the push continuous so the hands almost never stop moving.

 - Breathe with the push.
 Exhale as the palms push forward.
 Inhale as they pull back to your chest.
 Keep the tempo musical.
-Don't hold your breath — that's how people gas out in 20 seconds on a move that should last a minute.
+Holding your breath is how people gas out in 20 seconds on a move that should last a minute.

 Common Mistakes (And How to Fix Them)